logto-io/docs/docs/docs/recipes/manage-users/using-admin-console.md

 ## View user activities

-On the "User details" panel, switch the "**User logs**" sub-tab to view the user's recent activities in the table, including the action, result, related application, and the time when the user acted.
+On the "User details" panel, switch to the "**User logs**" sub-tab.
+You'll see the user's recent activities in the table, including the action, result, related application, and the time when the user acted.

-Click the table row to see more details, e.g., the IP address, user agent, and raw data.
+Click the table row to see more details in the user log, e.g., the IP address, user agent, and raw data.

 ## Delete user